 Winners of the 2019 Student Ethics Competition

-From left to right: Patrick Gelbach, 2nd prize winner, Amanda Liaw, 1st prize winner, Claire Conrad, 3rd prize winner, Katharine Harrington, USC Vice President Of Admissions And Planning, Reynold Henry, 3rd prize winner, Meredith Messerle and Emily Reed (shared) 3rd prize winner and Professor Ali Abbas, Director of the Neely Center for Ethical Leadership and Decision Making
+From left to right: Patrick Gelbach, second-prize winner, Amanda Liaw, first-prize winner, Claire Conrad, third-prize winner, Katharine Harrington, USC Vice President of Admissions and Planning, Reynold Henry, third-prize winner, Meredith Messerle and Emily Reed (shared) third-prize winner and Professor Ali Abbas, Director of the Neely Center for Ethical Leadership and Decision Making

 Congratulations to all the winners and special thank you to all the students who entered the 2019 Student Ethics Competition

 Please click the video below to view samples of student competition topics

 Click on picture below to see the individual videos